The Therapies I Use

 You Can Find Calm and Joy

-II invite you to call me at 250 515 2123 or contact me or use the pop up box to schedule a free 15-minute phone consultation to learn more about online counselling, PTSD therapy, trauma treatment, and parenting after trauma counselling and how I can help.
+I invite you to call/text me at 250 515 2123 or contact me to learn more about IFS Consultation, online counselling, PTSD treatment, and trauma therapy and how I can help.
+Currently, I have limited space available for indivudual counselling, individual IFS consultation, and group IFS consultation.